 During the journey, the ship carrying the construction material of A.J Constructions came close to another ship which was loaded with its own cargo.
 The captain of both the ships left the helm of the ship unattended and the ships crashed into each other.

 Here the total loss was Rs 20 lakhs.
-Both the insurers carefully reviewed the claim form along with the other policy documents and agreed to divide the claim amount equally based on ‘both o blame clause’ in their marine insurance policy.
+Both the insurers carefully reviewed the claim form along with the other policy documents and agreed to divide the claim amount equally based on ‘both to blame collision clause’ in their marine insurance policy.
 The total claim of Rs 20 lakhs was divided between both the insurers as 10 lakhs each.

 Consider the same ship carrying the cargo of construction material of A.J Constructions to Malaysia.
 But now there was no collision between any ships.
 Upon the delivery of the cargo in Malaysia, it was found to be damaged.
 In such a situation, it will be important to ascertain whether the damage comes under Marine insurance policy or construction all risk policy.

-Even after the investigation, the damage is found to be taken place during the transportation by water-ways, the ‘both to blame’ clause will not be applied here as there was no collision between two ships.
+Even after the investigation, the damage is found to have taken place during the transportation by water-ways, the ‘both to blame’ clause will not be applied here as there was no collision between two ships.